Skip to Content

 • We aim not to reject an application and if you don’t meet the entry requirements you may be referred to a different course or level.

-You will be informed of the outcome of your interview by email within 14 working days.
+You'll be informed of the outcome of your interview by email within 14 working days.
 The outcome will be one of the following:

 1. Unconditional offer of a place – you have met all the entry requirements and your place is guaranteed.
 You will be required to accept this offer to secure your place.